GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 7.2) Now check if the latest commit has been synched in the [Anthos Config Management page](https://console.cloud.google.com/anthos/config_management) and wait for the `Pod` to be updated _(you can monitor it in the console)_.

-Once, the status is `OK` point your browser to the same url as earlier.
+Once the status is `OK` point your browser to the same url as earlier.
 This time you should see that the `V2` version of the application has been deployed!